 Cartilage lesions left untreated may by themselves cause pain and loss of functions.
 Further, they may progress and lead to early degenerative arthritis.
 Once full-blown arthritis is present, symptoms become worse and are often debilitating.

 Diagnosing a cartilage injury can be difficult as the symptoms can vary greatly and the onset of symptoms can occur suddenly or come on very slowly.
 The symptoms of cartilage injuries include pain with weight-bearing, catching or locking, giving way or buckling, and swelling.

 Additionally, injuries to cartilage are often difficult to diagnose by physical examination.
 Diagnostic imaging such as X-rays and MRIs can help but are also not perfect in their ability to diagnose these lesions.
 It is often necessary to perform a direct inspection of the joint via arthroscopy to diagnose this problem.

-An arthroscopy is a minimally invasive surgical procedure where the surgeon inspects the joint with a cmera.
+Arthroscopy is a minimally invasive surgical procedure where the surgeon inspects the joint with a camera.
 With this camera, the surgeon can inspect the joint surfaces and determine the size, location, and severity of the injury.
 All of these factors will determine the best treatment option for the injury.
-Sometimes the surgeon will immediately treat the injured cartilage; other times, the surgeon may determine that an additional surgery is necessary to deliver the best care.
+Sometimes the surgeon will immediately treat the injured cartilage; other times, the surgeon may determine that additional surgery is necessary to deliver the best care.

 There are several treatment options for articular cartilage lesions: